Amplify — Calls for Papers

 Guest Editors: Ulrica Sehlstedt, Ben Enejo, Franziska Thomas

-Abstract Deadline: July 26
+Abstract Deadline: OPEN

-Article Deadline: Full articles due September 15 (upon acceptance of abstract)
+Article Deadline: Full articles due February 28

 As the number of competing clinical trials increases each year, often targeting the same disease areas and patient pools, the successful completion of these trials and subsequent regulatory submissions is becoming increasingly challenging.
 Furthermore, with the rapid pace of technological breakthroughs and evolving therapy types, the stakes are higher for many sponsors.
 Finishing second-in-class often results in a meager return on investment.
 However, many drug developers are implementing significant cost-cutting measures.
 Balancing the need to stay innovative and competitive for the future while addressing operational efficiencies for today presents a major dilemma for the industry.